NEC-CSE-Projects-2022/DB6/README.md

 👉 **[ImageCLEF Dataset](https://www.imageclef.org/)**

 ### 🗂 Dataset Details
-- 🟢 WANG: 10,000 images, 80 classes
-- 🔵 ImageCLEF: 20,000+ images, 276 categories
+- 🟢 **WANG Dataset**: Contains 10,000 natural images divided into 80 semantic classes with 100 images per class.
+It provides a clean and balanced benchmark for evaluating classification and retrieval accuracy.
+- 🔵 **ImageCLEF Dataset**: Contains more than 20,000 images across 276 fine-grained categories, representing complex real-world scenes.
+It is used to evaluate system robustness and generalization.

 ---

 ## 🧰 Dependencies Used
-- 🐍 Python
+- 🐍 **Python** – Core programming language used for system development
-- 👁️ OpenCV
+- 👁️ **OpenCV** – Image loading, resizing, and preprocessing
-- 🔥 PyTorch
+- 🔥 **PyTorch** – Deep learning framework for CLIP, YOLOv8, and Stable Diffusion
-- 📊 NumPy
+- 📊 **NumPy** – Numerical computation and matrix operations
-- 📈 scikit-learn
+- 📈 **scikit-learn** – Performance evaluation metrics
-- 🧠 CLIP
+- 🧠 **CLIP** – Semantic embedding generation for image and text
-- 📦 YOLOv8
+- 📦 **YOLOv8** – Object detection and region extraction
-- ⚡ FAISS
+- ⚡ **FAISS** – Fast vector similarity search
-- 🎨 Stable Diffusion
+- 🎨 **Stable Diffusion** – Text-to-image generation
-- 📉 Matplotlib
+- 📉 **Matplotlib** – Visualization of results

 ---

 ## 🔍 EDA & Preprocessing
-- 🖼️ RGB conversion
+- 🖼️ All images are converted to RGB format to maintain uniformity.
-- 📏 Resize to 512×512
+- 📏 Images are resized to 512×512 pixels with aspect ratio preservation to ensure model compatibility.
-- 🧹 Remove corrupted images
-- 🏷️ Auto label extraction
-- ✂ Object cropping using YOLOv8
+- 🧹 Corrupted and unsupported image files are removed during data cleaning.
+- 🏷️ Class labels are automatically extracted from directory names and file names to reduce manual annotation effort.
+- ✂ YOLOv8 is used to detect and crop semantic regions, enabling object-level feature extraction instead of full-image features.

 ---

 ## 🧪 Model Training Info
-- 🧠 CLIP generates 512-D embeddings
+- 🧠 CLIP (ViT-B/32) generates 512-dimensional semantic embeddings for both images and text.
-- 🎯 YOLOv8 detects objects
+- 🎯 YOLOv8 detects objects and extracts meaningful regions of interest.
-- ⚡ FAISS indexes vectors
+- ⚡ FAISS indexes the embeddings and performs nearest-neighbor similarity search efficiently.
-- 🎨 Stable Diffusion generates images
+- 🎨 Stable Diffusion v1.5 generates high-resolution images from text prompts using a latent diffusion process.

 ---

 ## 🧾 Model Testing / Evaluation
-📏 Metrics Used:
+📏 **Metrics Used:**
 - Accuracy
 - Precision
 - Recall
 - F1-score
 - ROC-AUC

-🆚 Compared with:
+🆚 **Compared With:**
 - GP-Tree
 - Graph-GPTree
 - SgGP-Tree

+Performance is evaluated on WANG and ImageCLEF datasets and benchmarked against traditional tree-based semantic retrieval methods.

 ---